Texan Feminist Throwdown celebrates 50th anniversary of Roe v. Wade

 "There was an understanding for me of the fact that people fought for that to happen, especially women.
 I had a lot of respect for it," Perkins said.

-Trudy Maney, the mother of Weber, remembers what life was like for women of her generation before Roe v.
+Trudy Maney, Weber's mother, remembers what life was like for women of her generation before Roe v.
 Wade legalized abortion.

 "Personally, [I] saw lives pretty much ruined over not being able to take care of their situations when they needed to and being forced into bad [or] worse situations because they didn't have the freedom of choice," Maney said.

-Weber admits the decriminalization of abortion gave her generation the freedom to choose their destinies.
+Weber admitted the decriminalization of abortion gave her generation the freedom to choose their destinies.

 "We had options as opposed to just giving up a career, giving up an education, giving up our future because of one scenario," Weber said.

 With Roe v.
-Wade now overturned and abortion now practically banned in Texas except to save the life of the mother, these women felt a mutual sense of "defeat, fear and mourning."
+Wade now overturned and abortion now practically banned in Texas except to save the life of the mother, these women said they felt a mutual sense of "defeat, fear and mourning."

 "How do you go on living your life knowing this state doesn't support you and your health?"
 Weber said.

 Despite Roe v.
-Wade being overturned, organizers of the event state that they will still fight for reproductive rights.
+Wade being overturned, organizers of the event stated that they will still fight for reproductive rights.

 KVUE reached out to several abortion rights opponents who emailed us statements regarding the anniversary.
 The organizations include the Texas Alliance for Life, Diocese of Austin and Texas Right to Life.